 Thank you for visiting our website.
 My name is Hironori Kuga, and as of April 1, 2021, I have been appointed as the third director of the Center for Cognitive Behavior Therapy and Research at the National Center of Neurology and Psychiatry.
 I am sure that there are many reasons why you have come to this website, and I hope that I can help each of you to live the life you desire.

 Cognitive therapy and cognitive-behavioral therapy are psychotherapies that have been proven effective in treating mental illnesses such as depression and anxiety.
 In addition to individual therapy, cognitive therapy is also available for groups and families.
 Recently, the scope of application of cognitive therapy and cognitive-behavioral therapy has been expanding greatly, as the skills of cognitive therapy and cognitive-behavioral therapy are being utilized in areas other than medical care, such as mental health in the community and work areas, and in areas related to the judiciary and education.

-The National Center for Cognitive Behavior Therapy and Research was established in response to this trend in April 2011 in the National Center of Neurology and Psychiatry, for the following purposes:
+In response to this trend, the Center for Cognitive Behavior Therapy and Research was established in April 2011 within the National Center for Neurology and Psychiatry, a national center.

-Masaru Horikoshi Ph.D.
-Director, National Center for Coginitive Behavioral Therapy and Research
+Hironori Kuga Director, National Center for Cognitive Behavior Therapy and Research